May 1, 2024

 That’s why a lot of my content, a lot of my work, is helping parents get below their beliefs.

 I can give you behavior changes.
 I can give you behavior swaps.
-A member of my community once said, "MegAnne probably knows the answers," and she was right.
-I do.
-I know the answers.
-I could tell you X, Y, and Z do this.
-Here's the prescription: go follow it to a tee, and you will do it.
+A member of my community once said, “MegAnne probably knows the answers,” and she was right.
+I do know the answers, and tell you X, Y, and Z do this.
+Here’s the prescription: go follow it to a tee, and you will do it.
 It would be great.

 You wouldn’t know how to do it without my help.
 You wouldn’t know how to do it if I wasn’t telling you.
 How do I know that?
 I’ve done it because I’ve done it before.
 I’ve played the “ear bug” in the ear; I’ve literally been on consults when their kids come into the consult call with me, and we’re listening through earbuds, and I said, “I’m going to tell you, I’m going to feed you lines right now, I’m going to tell you exactly what to do,” it’s like I’m directing their body.
 And you know what they say to me?
 “Holy, that worked,” and I say, “Yes, of course, it worked because I’m operating from my beliefs.
 My work is to help parents realign their beliefs so that their behavior reflects their beliefs.”